tuomasst/neural-networks-for-health-tech-apps/README.md

 # neural-networks-for-health-tech-apps
-Assignments on the course: Neural Networks for Health Technology Applications
+Neural Networks for Health Technology Applications is a freely selectable course provided for the 3rd year Bachelor of Information Technology Degree Programme students at Helsinki Metropolia University of Applied Sciences.